 For example, if your mark is in a language other than English, you don’t necessarily have to provide the translation in order to submit your TEAS Standard application.
 Bear in mind, however, that omitting this may slow down your registration—the translation would still need to be provided at some point, and the USPTO will likely issue an office action to get it.

 Can I alter pre-approved goods/services descriptions?

 In some cases, yes.
-While most goods/services descriptions in the ID Manual cannot be changed, some contain brackets in which you’re allowed to fill-in-the-blank with your own goods/services.
+While most goods/services descriptions in the ID Manual cannot be changed, some contain brackets in which you’re allowed to fill-in-the-blank with your own applicable information.

 What if I forget to include a required TEAS Plus application statement?

 If you forget to include a required statement in your TEAS Plus application, your submission may ultimately be switched to TEAS Standard, accompanied by applicable fees.
 Because of this, it’s important to understand the requirements of the application (and to include all essentials!) as they relate to your particular trademark.

 Do I have to pay all TEAS Standard filing fees at once?